 Turbidity can be used to indicate solid breakthrough in a process.
 This can be used as an alarm and to invalidate other optical measurements until the problem can be corrected.
 Turbidity values can be found in several different units depending on the application.
 Two common measurement standards are ASTM Method D4176 (Haze), and EPA method 180.1 (NTU).
 The ASTM method describes the visual standard for measuring turbidity (caused by immiscible water in fuels) by viewing cards with black lines of various thicknesses through a 100mm diameter glass jar of solution.
 The result is a value (called Haze) between 1 and 6, with 1 being the clearest.

-Haze is typically measured in the refining sector and arises from water beyond the solubility limit.
+Haze is typically measured in the refining sector and arises from water contamination beyond the solubility limit.
 EPA 180.1 measures light scatter at 90 degrees in nephelometric turbidity units (NTU).
 In this method standards of formazin are available at different NTU levels to be used for calibration.

 Gardner color (reference ASTM D1544, ASTM D6166) is typically used in measuring drying oils, varnishes, fatty acids, polymers, and resins.
 The Gardner scale is from 1 through 18 with 1 being a light yellow and 18 being a deep reddish-brown.
 Standards for Gardner color can be made from metal salts used in the Platinum!
 Cobalt scale (for the lower numbers) and from ferric and cobalt chlorides dissolved in hydrochloric acid (for the higher numbers).